Tamír Triad: Moral issues

 At the center of the Tamír Triad is the moral issue of whether the end justifies the means.
-This is put starkly at the very beginning.
+This is presented at the beginning.
 In order to save the future of Skala, the True Queen, Tamír, must survive the murderous schemes of her usurper uncle and live to grow to maturity.
-But in order to provide the magical disguise which alone could preserve her life, the well-meaning protagonists must perpetrate a terrible act - to kill an innocent baby, the future Queen's twin brother, at the very moment of his drawing his first breath.
+But in order to provide the magical disguise which alone could preserve her life, the well-meaning protagonists must perpetrate a terrible act - to kill an innocent baby, the future Queen's twin brother, at the moment of his drawing his first breath.
 Throughout the three volumes, all those involved in this act not only suffer pangs of conscience but are also quite literally haunted by the vengeful ghost of the murdered baby.

 In later stages of the plot, there are further cases where it is considered that the end justifies the means, and that anyone discovering the secret must be killed though they are completely innocent.
 There is a clear difference between the wizard Arkoniel - who tends to be more compassionate - and his teacher and mentor Iya, who while a positive character is more ready to make ruthless decisions.
 Arkoniel's approach is vindicated when he refrains from killing Ki, Korin/Tamír's beloved friend, though Ki was on the point of discovering the secret.
 As later seen, the living Ki plays a major role in helping Tamír realize her destiny.